autodesk-cloud/ochonetes/README.md

 #### Step 2 : deploy our proxy

-We use a simple proxy mechanism to interact with our containers.
-Edit the provided ```ocho-proxy.yml``` and specify the master IP (just the IP, not a URL) and user credentials.
-Then create the pod:
+We use a simple proxy mechanism to interact with our containers which is deployed as a pod.
+To create the pod use the included create-ocho-proxy script:

 ```
-$ kubernetes/cluster/kubectl.sh create -f ocho-proxy.yml
+$ ./create-ocho-proxy ~/workspace/kubernetes 52.11.127.120 admin d8f7d9s8f7sd9
 ```

 The _create_ will return immediately.
 Wait a bit until the pod is up and note the public IP it is running from.
 You